 Since 2011, Syria has been engulfed in conflict.
-SOS Children's Villages - with over 40 years’ experience in the country - is supporting children and young people who have lots parental care and providing emergency relief to vulnerable families.
+SOS Children's Villages - with over 40 years’ experience in the country - is supporting children and young people who have lost parental care and providing emergency relief to vulnerable families.

 Over 13 million Syrians need urgent assistance

 An SOS Children’s Villages co-worker provides support to a family so that they can access healthcare and the children can go to school (photo: SOS archives).